jalama/drupdates/docs/settings.md

 /opt/builds/.drupdates/settings/yaml
 ```

-The working directories only have to have setting relevant to those directories in their respective
+The working directories only have to have settings relevant to those directories in their respective
- .drupdates directory
+ .drupdates/settings.yaml files.
+In other words they will inherit the settings in the $HOME/drupdates/settings.yaml file.

-Note: you still need the default custom settings file at $HOME/.drupdates/settings.yaml, mainly becuase
-this is where you set you working directories.
+Note: you still need the default custom settings file at $HOME/.drupdates/settings.yaml, mainly because this is where you set you working directories.